Sunday, March 29, 2026

 On March 27, at 4:12 p.m. here in Taiwan (4:12 a.m. in Ohio), I received an email from Debbie, including explicit permission to use it on this blog.
 The subject line was "3 ring key."
 She had ordered an item of clothing online and sent me some photos of other things that were included in the package:

 In the accompanying message, Debbie emphasized the fact that "there are 3 small rings on the top of the small brass key," which she found "interesting as they remind me of your three pentacles post."
 She thought the flowers on the card resembled tulips and that the ship looked like a pirate ship.
 In the context of my own syncs, though, I saw the flowers as white roses -- "A rose argent.
 I'd already connected the two keys with the duality of red and white flowers.
-Symbolically, a white rose is interchangeable with a lily" ("Yeats, Joan, and Claire") -- and the ship with the Barque of St. Peter, symbol of the papacy.
+Symbolically, a white rose is interchangeable with a lily" ("Yeats, Joan, and Claire") -- and the ship as the Barque of St. Peter, symbol of the papacy.

 Curious about that latter symbol, I ran an image search for barque of peter pope and found this cartoon, from a post (by a Jew-turned-Catholic-turned-Protestant) called "The Barque of Peter: The least leaky boat?"